Digital dark age: Archiving the internet

-The Internet Archive has stated that one of their goals is to prevent the digital dark age.
+The Internet Archive stated in 2013 that a digital dark age is present, and one of their goals is to prevent digital materials from disappearing into the past.

 Vinton Cerf, Vice President of Google, showed his concerns about data preservation in the annual meeting of the American Association for the Advancement of Science in 2015: "As the way that we store information about ourselves develops, memories stored in files that use older technology are becoming harder to access.
 That could mean that historians of the future are unable to learn about our lives".
 His suggested solution consists of preserving a sample of every piece of software and hardware that has ever existed so that it never becomes obsolete.
 He proposed taking an X-ray snapshot of the content, the application and the operating system along with a description of the machine.
 This information should be then stored, instead of in a museum, in servers in the cloud.

 Historical examples

 A famous example is NASA, whose early space records have suffered from a dark age issue more than once.
 For over a decade, magnetic tapes from the 1976 Viking Mars landing were unprocessed.
 When later analyzed, the data was unreadable as it was in an unknown format and the original programmers had either died or left NASA.
 The images were eventually extracted following many months of puzzling through the data and examining how the recording machines functioned.
-The original moon landing tapes were likely erased and reused, with the only video recordings of the Apollo 11 landings being later copies.
+The original Moon landing tapes were likely erased and reused, with the only video recordings of the Apollo 11 landings being later copies.

-Another example is the BBC Domesday Project in which a survey of the nation was compiled 900 years after the Domesday Book was published.
+Another example is the BBC Domesday Project in which a survey of the United Kingdom was compiled 900 years after the Domesday Book was published.
 While the original Domesday Book of 1086 is still readable today, there were great fears that the discs of the 1986 Domesday Project would become unreadable as software and disk drives capable of reading the format became rarer and rarer.
 However, in 2002 the CAMiLEON project migrated the information to a system called DomesEm, allowing it to be accessed on modern computers.
 More recently, the Domesday86 Project has continued this preservation effort by developing a digitizer for the original LaserDiscs and emulation software for the original BBC Domesday computer system.

 Encryption and data preservation

 Encryption may exacerbate the problem of preserving data, since decoding adds complexity even when the relevant software is available.
 Historically, encrypted data is quite rare, but even the very simple means available throughout history have provided many examples of documents that can only be read with great effort.
 For example, it took the capacity of a distributed computing project to break the mechanically generated code of a single brief World War II submarine tactical message.
-Modern encryption is being used in many more documents and media due to publishers wanting the promised protections of DRM.